ruizdurazo/ruizdurazo/notes/hello-universe/index.md

 ---

 P.S. — On comments.
 I don’t like blog posts with comments.
 They make me cringe.
 So there will be no comments here.

-If you’d like to applaud me, shout at me, or just talk, do that on [Twitter](https://twitter.com/ruizdurazo) or send me an [email](mailto:enrique@ruizdurazo.com).
+If you’d like to applaud me, shout at me, or just talk, [DM me on Twitter](https://twitter.com/ruizdurazo) or [send me an email](mailto:enrique@ruizdurazo.com).